-Name Position Contact number / email: Glen Harding Retained Arboriculturalist 07884 056 025 Or info@ghatrees.co.uk TBC Local authority Arboricultural Officer TBC TBC Site manager TBC
+Name Position Contact number / email: Glen Harding Retained arboriculturalist 07884 056 025 Or info@ghatrees.co.uk TBC Local authority Arboricultural Officer TBC TBC Site manager TBC

 At this pre start meeting, a supervision programme MUST be devised by the site manager and retained Arboriculturalist, ensuring that Arboricultural supervision is present at the appropriate periods during construction.
 The critical phases as listed below will be supervised inspected on site by the retained Arboriculturalist.
-The records of these site monitoring visits will be recorded on the site monitoring sheet at appendix D. A photo record of each visit will also be kept and supplied to the local planning authority if requested.
-After this pre start meeting, day-to-day responsibility for tree protection will be devolved to the site manager who will make contact with the retained arboriculturalist as needed.
+The records of these site monitoring visits will be recorded on the site monitoring sheet at appendix D. After this pre start meeting, day-to-day responsibility for tree protection will be devolved to the site manager who will make contact with the retained arboriculturalist as needed.